-It is also possible to exclude traffic from certain IP addresses before we process and anonymize the IP addresses.
+It is possible to exclude traffic from certain IP addresses before anonymization is enabled.
 So for example, you can anonymize IP addresses but still exclude internal employee traffic from Analytics, i.e. traffic from internal sources will not be recorded in Analytics.

 If this is required, please submit a Support ticket detailing the IP address range you would like to exclude before anonymization in Siteimprove Analytics.